shawnmckinney/fortress-abac-demo/README.md

  related to web hosting and multitenancy.

 -------------------------------------------------------------------------------
-## SECTION V. Build and deploy fortress-abac-sample
+## SECTION V. Build and deploy sample

 #### 1. Verify the java and maven home env variables are set.